InfamousMusicify/FamousBros-Faithful-Venom/README.md

 Paste the Resource Pack into your .minecraft/resourcepacks folder.
 ~~~
 I made this resource pack for myself as a Composite of the Textures/UI and some custom stuff for my datapacks.
-Released it publicly because I know I'm not the only one who doesnt like the new faithful textures.
+Released it publicly because I know I'm not the only one who doesnt like the new minecraft art style.
+(1.13 and later)
 And misses Antvenom's Faithful pack being updated more regularly.
 ~~~
 I likely wont update this very much.